wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.4.15 =
+* Added: preview in newsletter theme
+* Updated: the recipient list now is loaded in a jquery modal, not in a thickbox (no more hack to load javascript into thickbox, so a lot of javascript issues with other plugins should be avoided)
+* Added: some hook filters: 'alo_easymail_get_userid_by_subscriber'

 = 2.4.14 =
 * Fixed: newsletters were sent only to one mailing list though more lists were chosen, now send to all selected lists